getspams/spams-cython/README.md

 > **Note**
 >
-> To build your project with `cyspams` you need to have a BLAS/LAPACK library on your system (e.g. OpenBLAS, Intel MKL)
+> To build your project with `spams-cython` you need to have a BLAS/LAPACK library on your system (e.g. OpenBLAS, Intel MKL)

 ## Exposed functions
 ### `nnls`